-- In Language Arts and Reading, teachers shall indicate in the online gradebook whether the daily or major grade assessed reading or writing/language arts TEKS by including an R or W at the start of the assignment name. - In Elementary Enrichment Courses (Art, PE, Health, Music) grades will be reported using an S or N. Students should have at least three daily grades per grading period in each course.
+- In Language Arts and Reading, teachers shall indicate in the online gradebook whether the daily or major grade assessed reading or writing/language arts TEKS by including an R or W at the start of the assignment name. - The results of the District Learning Assessments can be used as one daily grade in the term in which the assessment is provided.
+The determination to use this as a grade must be consistent within a grade level/content area PLC team. - In Elementary Enrichment Courses (Art, PE, Health, Music) grades will be reported using an S or N. Students should have at least three daily grades, aligned to the TEKS, per grading period in each course.